OntimizeWeb/docs/_o_components/35-o-table.component.md

 The `o-table-insertable-row` support 2 differnent positions which can be set via the `position` input, `first` and `last`.
 By default, it's `last`.

 To create a custom insertable column, you must define a custom editor for the column following the same steps as in <a href="#custom-editors"> Custom editors</a> and add the column attr column in `columns` attribute in `o-table-insertable-row`.

+If you add validators to your `o-table-cell-editor` this validation will work also in the insertable row editors.

 You can see more examples of this component in the [OntimizeWeb playground]({{site.playgroundurl}}/main/table/insertablerow){:target="_blank"}.